MatteoL-W/PICMODE/README.md

 # S2_PHP / Vanilla PHP API project

+## The front-end part is not achieved and was not the purpose of this project.
+Our goal was to create a functional Vanilla PHP API, which we did.
+It also includes an auto-generated documentation.

 ## How to install ?

 1. Be sure that you have PHP >= 8.0 installed